status-im/nimbus-eth2/docs/the_nimbus_book/src/index.md

 * Coming from a different client?
 Check out the [migration guide](./migration.md).
 * Visualize the important metrics with [Grafana and Prometheus](./metrics-pretty-pictures.md).
 * Interested in becoming a validator?
 Follow the [validator guide](./run-a-validator.md).
-* If you're not planning on becoming a validator, you can run the [light client](./el-light-client.md).
+* If you're not planning on becoming a validator, you can run the [consensus light client](./el-light-client.md).

 ## Get in touch